sovagos/sovagos.github.io/1-research.md

 ---

 # Working Papers
-## Obvious Mistakes in a Strategically Simple College Admissions Environment (Job Market Paper)
+## Obvious Mistakes in a Strategically Simple College Admissions Environment
 (joint with [Ran I. Shorrer](http://rshorrer.weebly.com/))

 <div style="text-align: justify"> In a centralized marketplace that was designed to be simple, we identify participants whose choices are dominated.
 Using administrative data from Hungary, we show that college applicants make <i>obvious mistakes</i>: they forgo the free opportunity to receive a tuition waiver worth thousands of dollars.
 At least 10 percent of the applicants made such mistakes in 2013.
 Costly mistakes have externalities: they transfer tuition waivers from high- to low-socioeconomic status students, and increase the number of students attending college.
 To shed light on the mechanisms underlying mistakes, we exploit a reform that substantially increased the selectivity of admission with financial aid in some fields of study.
 Increased admission selectivity raises the likelihood of making obvious mistakes, especially among high-socioeconomic status and low-achieving applicants.
 Our results suggest that mistakes are more common when their expected cost is lower.
 Still, the average cost of a mistake in 2013 was 114-365 dollars. </div> ([link](https://ssrn.com/abstract=2993538))